dgxz99/cloud-geo/dockerfile/pywps/README-en.md

-# Distributed Geoprocessing-Geoprocessing (PyWPS-PyQGIS) Service Mirror
+# CloudGeoPy Service

-A service mirror that integrates many open source operators and contains the following open source operators:
+A service image that integrates many open source operators and contains the following open source operators:

 - QGIS, including GDAL and GRASS
 - OTB